 Who is the course for?

-The Introduction to Quantitative Methods unit is designed for students who have achieved a level 2 pass or better in GCSE Mathematics and who would benefit from continuing with some mathematics but who do not need or want to do A level Mathematics.
+The Introduction to Quantitative Methods unit is designed for students who have achieved a standard pass or better in GCSE Mathematics and who would benefit from continuing with some mathematics but who do not need or want to do A level Mathematics.
 It will be particularly useful for students studying subjects such as geography, business, chemistry, biology, sociology, and health and social care.

 AS Quantitative Methods will count towards the Technical Baccalaureate performance measure reported in 2016.